callmeskyy111/js-quiz-app/readme.md

 ## 🚀 Live Demo

-> You can host it using GitHub Pages, Netlify, or localhost to try it out.
+> We can host it using GitHub Pages, Netlify, or localhost to try it out.

 ---